 If you submit a rare species on your checklist, try to include photos, sound recordings, and descriptive comments about how you identified the bird.
 This helps eBird reviewers understand if it is an accurate species identification.
 A reviewer who has follow up questions may contact you about the rare bird.

 Now is a great time to get started using eBird.
-Spring migration is currently underway in Wisconsin.
-We are just beginning to see colorful warblers, and many other species making their way north.
-Coming up on May 9, 2020 is an annual celebration of the birds around you called Global Big Day.
+Spring migration is currently underway in Wisconsin, with many bird species making their way north.
+Coming up on May 8, 2021 is an annual celebration of the birds around you called Global Big Day.
 You can participate by submitting your observations to eBird on this day, along with birders all over the world!

 Resources, tools, and how to learn more